NBA Rumors: LiAngelo Ball Has Workout Scheduled With Golden State Warriors

 Golden State would certainly be a nice alternative for LiAngelo.
 Playing alongside the likes of Stephen Curry, Kevin Durant, Klay Thompson, and Draymond Green would not be a bad way to get his career started.

 Only time will tell whether LiAngelo is actually going to end up being drafted or if teams are just working him out because they have not gotten to see enough of him.
-Los Angeles and Golden State are the only two teams with known workouts schedule with him and it won’t be too long before news starts leaking out of those workouts about where he is from a skill perspective.

-The Los Angeles Lakers, Los Angeles Clippers, and Golden State are the only three teams with known workouts schedule with him and it won’t be too long before news starts leaking out of those workouts about where he is from a skill perspective.
+The Los Angeles Lakers, Los Angeles Clippers, and Golden State are the only three teams with known workouts scheduled with him, and it won’t be too long before news starts leaking out of those workouts about where he is from a skill perspective.